 The Atlantic Coastal Forest of Brazil is one of the world’s biodiversity hotspots, with high species diversity and endemism (species found only in this geographic area), and also with devastating rates of deforestation.
 Less than 5% of the original forest remains.

-Scientists from NYBG have worked here for decades, in collaboration with Brazilian scientists and community members.
+Scientists from NYBG have worked here for decades, in collaboration with Brazilian scientists and community members, in order to understand and preserve the unique diversity of this region.

 More information: NYBG Atlantic Coastal Forest of Brazil Projects